tim-anzigale/my_weather_app/README.md

 ## Additional Notes

-- **Environment Configuration**: For Flutter Web, API keys and configurations are managed directly in the Dart code (`config.dart`).
-Ensure sensitive information is handled securely.
 - **Testing**: The app includes basic unit tests (`flutter_test`), which can be expanded for more comprehensive testing.
 - **Deployment**: Follow Flutter's guidelines for building and deploying to different platforms (web, iOS, Android).